Hours & Information

 - Read and print off the complete background check document.
 Bring all 8 pages of the document to the Federal Work-Study Office.

-- Browse through both the On Campus and Off Campus Federal Work-Study job listings.
+- Browse through both the On Campus and Community Service (Off Campus) Federal Work-Study job listings.

 - Completing the online Federal Work-Study job application.